strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - Auto Publish/Generate mode keeps your server up-to-date.
    - Create new server modules and switch between them.

-🌱 **Automatic Installer**
+🌱 **Easy Setup**
-   - Server Installer Window which installs everything necessary from the ground up.
+   - Server Setup Window which checks and installs everything necessary from the ground up.
-   - If starting fresh you will have your own local WSL or custom remote SpacetimeDB server in no-time.
+   - If starting fresh you will have your own local Docker, local WSL or custom remote SpacetimeDB server in no-time.
    - Extra compability checks for important steps.
-   - Get notified of new SpacetimeDB server, Rust and SpacetimeDB SDK updates and update them in the Installer Window.
+   - Get notified of new SpacetimeDB server, Rust and SpacetimeDB SDK updates and update them in the Setup Window.

 📊 **Real-time Monitoring**
    - Monitor server status directly in Unity and send utility commands.